PaolaSocorro/Learning-Resources/Resources.md

 # Learning Resources
+Random security related resources I have found or been given to study.
 ### Web Servers || Sockets || Network
 - [Learn what is a web server, how it works and how to make one](http://ruslanspivak.com/lsbaws-part1/)
 - [Socket programming](https://docs.python.org/2/howto/sockets.html)